barbehenna/ebTobit/README.md

 ### How do install it?

-Until the package is available on CRAN, it can be installed directly from GitHub:
+This package is available on CRAN.
+It can also be installed directly from GitHub:

 ```r
 remotes::install_github("barbehenna/ebTobit")